seezaara/JSIS/README.md

 </p>

 # What is Jsis?
-JSIS is a fast, reactive JavaScript framework designed for developers who want the simplicity of vanilla JS without the hassle of manually managing the DOM and templates.
-It works with just HTML, requiring minimal separate scripts, making it lightweight and easy to use.
+JSIS is a fast performance, reactive JavaScript framework designed for developers who want the simplicity of vanilla JS without the hassle of manually managing the DOM and templates.
+It works with just HTML, requiring minimal separate scripts, making it lightweight and easy to use and it's Realtime and **`NOT NEED TO COMPILE`**

 # Why Should You Use Jsis?